Ferruolo/chaos-monkey-ai/readme.md

 ## Next steps:
-1. I want to move away from the manual node, but don't know how to prompt well enough too.
+1. I want to move away from the manual node, but don't know how to prompt well enough to.
 Eventually, this node should do Depth First Search

 2. We need to add more commands so that the model has the total capability of a human CLI tester